ekulkisnek/tt-xla-2/tt-xla/tests/jax/multi_chip/bounties/qwen2_5_7b/README.md

 - **Generation**: Autoregressive with greedy sampling; supports chat templates for Instruct.
 - **Optimization**: bfloat16, no x64 for speed; memory monitoring via psutil.

-## Sample Inputs/Outputs
-Example from generate_multi_chip.py (default prompt):
-- Input: "Question: Sam scores 80 on the first test and 90 on the second.
-What score does he need on the third test to have an average of 85?"
-- Output: [Generated reasoning and boxed answer, e.g., \boxed{85}].
-- Stats: Peak memory ~X GB, avg time per token ~Y seconds on simulated 1x8.

 **Custom prompt example:**
 ```bash